Back Home

 If you become aware of this issue while watching these objects, then the artist's goal is reached.

 Art in general and pottery in particular, through its many firings, has a sizeable carbon weight.
-The artist is then inclined to make up for this carbon weight by using in her daily life as much as possible clean energy (solar, air/heat pump, photo-voltaic, use of rain water, composting, hybrid car... and so on).
+The artist is then inclined to make up for this carbon weight by using in her daily life as much as possible clean energy (solar energy, air heat pump, photo-voltaic electricity, rain water recycling, refuse composting, hybrid car... and so on).

 Top of page